-- 1) Dry weight must be greater than 168kg (370 lb.) for 800 cc classes; - 2) Dry weight must be greater than 191kg (420 lb.) for 1300cc classes.

-5.5 FOUR-STROKE RUNABOUT

-- 5.5.1 The Four-Stroke Runabout includes PWC, which are designed for one or more people and have a seat.
+- 1) Dry weight must be greater than 168kg (370 lb.) for 800 cc classes; - 2) Dry weight must be greater than 191kg (420 lb.) for 1300cc classes. - 5.5 FOUR-STROKE RUNABOUT - 5.5.1 The Four-Stroke Runabout includes PWC, which are designed for one or more people and have a seat.
 Four-stroke Runabout modification levels are broken down into three levels: Stock, Limited and Open. - 5.5.2 For the purposes of this rule book, normally aspirated four-stroke watercraft only utilize atmospheric pressure for induction.
-Turbocharged and supercharged four-stroke engines utilize boosted induction systems that increase pressure in the intake tract for combustion. - 5.5.3 In addition to four-stroke-specific class, four-stroke watercraft may be classified as compatible in two-stroke classes, provided the following: - Normally aspirated and turbocharged/supercharged Stock-class fourstroke watercraft may compete in Stock, Limited, Open and Modified two-stroke classes. - Normally aspirated Open-class four-stroke watercraft may compete in Limited, Open and Modified two-stroke classes. - 3) Four-strokes up to 1100cc may compete in 850cc two-stroke classes; - 4) Four-strokes up to 2000cc may compete in 1300cc two-stroke classes.
+Turbocharged and super-charged four-stroke engines utilize boosted induction systems that increase pressure in the intake tract for combustion. - 5.5.3 In addition to four-stroke-specific class, four-stroke watercraft may be classified as compatible in two-stroke classes, provided the following: - 1) Normally aspirated and turbocharged/supercharged Stock-class four-stroke watercraft may compete in Stock, Limited, Open and Modified two-stroke classes. - 2) Normally aspirated Open-class four-stroke watercraft may compete in Limited, Open and Modified two-stroke classes. - 3) Four-strokes up to 1100cc may compete in 850cc two-stroke classes; - 4) Four-strokes up to 2000cc may compete in 1300cc two-stroke classes. - 5) Ski division four-stroke watercraft up to 1100cc, which are normally aspirated, may compete in 800cc two- stroke classes.
+Ski division four-stoke watercraft which are supercharged or turbocharged may not exceed 800cc.